Side Effects Of Iron Tablets

 1. Stained Teeth

 Taking iron in a liquid form can result in stained teeth.
 Try mixing your supplement in fruit juice, tomato juice, or water and drink it in with a straw so that it doesn’t come in contact with your teeth.
 Brushing your teeth with peroxide or baking soda can help remove iron stains from your teeth.

 Iron tablets can cause problems like abdominal pain, cramps, constipation, and diarrhea.
 Your doctor may advise you to take iron tablets with a little food or after eating to deal with these.
 You can also take a stool softener if constipation becomes a problem.

 Higher doses of iron may cause vomiting or nausea.
+You may also experience a metallic taste in the mouth.
 However, these side effects can be controlled by reducing the dose.
 Your doctor will also be able to recommend another form of supplement that may suit you better.
 For instance, people who suffer severely from side effects when they take ferrous sulfate are prescribed a different supplement known as ferrous gluconate, which has a lower concentration of iron.

 Iron in large quantities can reduce the absorption of zinc.
 And zinc deficiency can have a range of effects like slowing down of growth in babies and children, the delaying of sexual development, and impotence.
 It can also manifest as hair loss, diarrhea, loss of appetite, and skin and eye sores.
 It might help if you take zinc-rich foods and iron tablets at different times.
 Your doctor may also recommend zinc supplements if you have a deficiency.